eregnier/vue3-gmap-custom-marker/README.md

 ## Features

-- Display reactive (:info: : reactive property seems to not work yet) custom html into markers on google map using slot system
+- Display reactive custom html into markers on google map using slot system

 - Live property change allows simple interaction with coordonates and zindex of html marker element